Univ-Wyo-Education/S20-2150/McRun/issues.md

 1. test3000 - test of ALU - is failing when run at the end of testAll and succeeding if run on its own.

+1. Setup a "real" server with this on it -
+	- aws free tear ec2?
+	- $5 a month ?